jianghaizhi/conference/README.md

-# Security and Privacy deadlines countdown
+# Security and Privacy conference deadlines countdown

-Based on [ai-deadlines](https://aideadlin.es) by @abshkdz
+Based on ai-deadlines and sec-deadlines

 ## Adding/updating a conference